Privacy Policy

 If you subscribe to the Soleur newsletter via the signup form on the Docs Site, we collect your email address for the purpose of sending periodic newsletter emails.
 This data is processed by Buttondown (buttondown.com), a third-party newsletter platform, on our behalf.

-• Lawful basis (technical metadata): Legitimate interest (Article 6(1)(f) GDPR) -- Buttondown automatically collects IP address, referrer URL, subscription timestamp, and browser/device metadata as part of standard service operation.
+- Lawful basis (technical metadata): Legitimate interest (Article 6(1)(f) GDPR) -- Buttondown automatically collects IP address, referrer URL, subscription timestamp, and browser/device metadata as part of standard service operation.
 This data is necessary for service delivery, abuse prevention, and maintaining the security of the newsletter infrastructure.
-The processing is minimal, within the reasonable expectations of a newsletter subscriber, and does not involve profiling or automated decision-making.
+The processing is minimal, within the reasonable expectations of a newsletter subscriber, and Buttondown's processing of this technical metadata does not itself involve profiling or automated decision-making concerning you.
+(For Web Platform agent-runtime automated decisions, see Section 8.3.)
 You may object to this processing under Article 21 by contacting us at [email protected].

 4.7 Data Collected by the Web Platform